siapool/p2pool/README.md

 Early development phase, completely useless at the moment.

 The intention is to make a p2pool for SIA.
 In a first phase the pool interface and blockgeneration will be created.
 This will result in a fully functional but centralized pplns pool.
-The sharechain is currently just a list of accepted shared and the p2peer protocol will be added in phase 2.
+The sharechain is currently just a list of accepted shares and the p2peer protocol will be added in phase 2.

 ## Connect your miner